dotnize/chessu/CONTRIBUTING.md

 - Follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 - Make sure your changes are thoroughly tested.
 - Keep your commits atomic and descriptive.
-- Ensure that your code is formatted and linted using `npm run lint-fix` and `npm run format`.
+- Ensure that your code is formatted and linted using `pnpm lint:fix` and `pnpm format`.
 - Make your pull requests as descriptive as possible.